bxparks/AceTime/README.md

 mostly to allow conversion from Gregorian calendar components to epoch seconds.

 Compared to the Arduino Time Library, here are the main differences:
-1. AceTime provides more absstraction to make it easier to use.
+1. AceTime provides more abstraction to make it easier to use.
 For example, you can create multiple instances of the system clock if you need to.
 1. AceTime supports all zones defined by the TZ Database and corrects for DST (daylight saving time) transitions automatically.